Pill Splitting - A Safe Way to Save Healthcare Dollars?

 Why split tablets?

-Patients should always check with their doctor or pharmacist first to make sure splitting their pill is a safe and economical choice.
+- Tablet splitting should only be done under the direction of a healthcare provider.
+You should always check with your doctor or pharmacist first to make sure splitting your pill is a safe and economical choice.

 How does pill splitting work?

 Pill splitting allows the consumer to buy two doses of medicine for the cost of one dose - the equivalent to getting two months of medications for the price of one.

 - For example: say you take 10 milligram (mg) of a cholesterol-lowering drug every day, but the 20 mg tablet costs just about the same.